wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-enable-diagnostic-log.md

 At runtime you can retrieve these logs to help with troubleshooting.
 For more information, see [Troubleshooting Azure web apps in Visual Studio](/documentation/articles/web-sites-dotnet-troubleshoot-visual-studio).

-Azure Websites web apps also log deployment information when you publish content to a web app.
+Azure web apps also log deployment information when you publish content to a web app.
 This happens automatically and there are no configuration settings for deployment logging.
 Deployment logging allows you to determine why a deployment failed.
 For example, if you are using a custom deployment script, you might use deployment logging to determine why the script is failing.

 ## <a name="enablediag"></a>How to enable diagnostics

 Diagnostics can be enabled by visiting the **Configure** page of your Azure  Website in the [Azure Management Portal](https://manage.windowsazure.cn).
 On the **Configure** page, use the **application diagnostics** and **site diagnostics** sections to enable logging.

 When enabling **application diagnostics** you must also select the **logging level** and whether to enable logging to the **file system**, **table storage**, or **blob storage**.
 While all three storage locations provide the same basic information for logged events, **table storage** and **blob storage** log additional information such as the instance ID, thread ID, and a more granular timestamp (tick format) than logging to **file system**.

 When enabling **site diagnostics**, you must select **storage** or **file system** for **web server logging**.
 Selecting **storage** allows you to select a storage account, and then a blob container that the logs will be written to.
 All other logs for **site diagnostics** are written to the file system only.

-In the [Azure Management Portal](https://manage.windowsazure.cn) Web app **Configure** tab, you can select **storage** or **file system** for **web server logging**.
+In the [Management Portal](https://manage.windowsazure.cn) Web app **Configure** tab, you can select **storage** or **file system** for **web server logging**.
 Selecting **storage** allows you to select a storage account, and then a blob container that the logs will be written to.
 All other logs for **site diagnostics** are written to the file system only.

-The [Azure Management Portal](https://manage.windowsazure.cn) Web app **Configure** tab also has additional settings for application diagnostics:
+The [Management Portal](https://manage.windowsazure.cn) Web app **Configure** tab also has additional settings for application diagnostics:

 * **File system** - stores the application diagnostics information to the web app file system.
 These files can be accessed by FTP, or downloaded as a Zip archive by using the Azure PowerShell or Azure Command-Line Interface (Azure CLI).
 * **Table storage** - stores the application diagnostics information in the specified Azure Storage Account and table name.